 Step 2: Let the cultures develop

 This requires simply waiting – usually an hour or more, depending on the cheese.
 During this time the cultures are replicating in the milk, consuming the lactose and creating lactic acid.
 As they create lactic acid, the milk acidifies.
 This is very important.
 Raw milk has a pH of about 6.7 – relatively neutral.
 As the cultures grow the pH will drop, reflecting the acidification process.
 Every cheese has an optimal pH the milk should reach at each subsequent step in the cheesemaking process.
 We want to hit these targets in order to make the best cheese.
 So before we move on to the next step, we test the milk’s pH.
 Our blue needs to reach a pH of about 6.4 before we know to move forward.
 This usually takes about 1.25 hours.
-During this time we leave the room and play music for the ripening milk.
-It may be silly, but we’re in charge here, and I imagine it makes a difference in the cultures’ growth.
-Our blue listens to the blues, of course, (delta or Texas blues, pre-1970s), our Alpine and Cheesecake – Bach or Beethoven, and our cheddar – bluegrass or Tom Waits, primarily.
+During this time we leave the room and play music or the radio for the ripening milk.
+It may be silly, but we’re in charge here.

 Step 3: Add rennet